error418/stdweb/README.md

 Make it look like your website is printed line by line using just pure css!

+## Compatibility

+All features of stdweb work on Chrome.
+Internet Explorer is partially supported (Maybe a good task for a pull request? ;) )

 ## Usage

 1. Add stdweb to you page stylesheets.